 Since the Chase Slate® card lets you transfer balances without a balance transfer fee for the first 60 days of account opening, you will benefit the most by using this card to get out of debt.
 Transfer as many high interest balances to the card as you can and work diligently to pay them off as quickly as possible.
 With 0% intro APR for 15 months, you may have enough time to become completely debt-free.

 Once you become debt-free and get into the habit of paying your balance in full each month, you should consider a rewards card that doesn’t charge an annual fee.
 A good option is the Chase Freedom® card which offers 5% back on bonus categories that change every quarter and 1% on everything else.

 Here are a few more tips that can help you maximize this card’s benefits:

 - Transfer any balances from accounts with above a 0% introductory APR within your first 60 days of opening the Chase Slate® card

 - Set up your personalized Blueprint to stop paying interest on everyday purchases, pay off large purchases more quickly, pay off a balance, or help stay on your targeted budget.

 Want Rewards?
 Consider This Card Instead

 Still not sold on the Chase Slate®?
 You might want to consider the Discover it® 18 Month Balance Transfer Offer instead.
-With this card, you’ll get 18 months with 0% intro APR on balance transfers.
+With this card, you’ll get 18 months with 0% intro APR on balance transfers and then the ongoing APR of 13.24% – 24.24% Variable.
 Plus, you’ll be able to earn rewards on your everyday spending if you use your card for regular purchases.

 You will need to pay a balance transfer fee if you go this route, but the rewards you earn can more than make up for it.
 At the end of the day, which card is best for you depends on your debt, your goals, and how you plan to use your card.
 The right answer is different for everyone.